 - Control coughing.
 Get treatment for a chronic cough or bronchitis, and don't smoke.

-A diagnosis of posterior vaginal prolapse generally occurs during a pelvic exam of your vagina and rectum.
+A diagnosis of posterior vaginal prolapse often happens during a pelvic exam of the vagina and rectum.

-You might fill out a questionnaire that helps your doctor assess how far the bulge extends into your vagina and how much it affects your quality of life.
+You might fill out a questionnaire to assess your condition.
+Your answers can tell your health care provider about how far the bulge extends into the vagina and how much it affects your quality of life.
 This information helps guide treatment decisions.

 Lifestyle and home remedies